connecting

 Visa on arrival available at all airports and most overland crossings.

-USD 50 and a passport photo.
-Visa Cost can be slightly higher for some nationalities.
+USD 35-50 and a passport photo.
+Visa Cost varies for different nationalities.

 LAO E-VISA Official Site: Apply online to save time at the airport.
 Allow 3 working days: